 When it’s been fully assembled, this bird table will be 6-feet high and is of medium-size, making it ideal for those who want to give smaller birds plenty of space to roam.

-- It has a slanted roof to prevent predators from targeting your garden birds
+- Slanted roof to prevent predators

 Denny International Bird Table – Best Functionality